jrob93/confirm-a-comet/README.md

 Draw this onto the coma and obtain the size and direction for the MPC new comet report.

 ATLAS_PSF_sextractor.py: To confirm cometary activity one usually compares the PSF of the detected object to the comae of background stars.
 Here we use the source-extractor, which should be installed on your machine as the sex command.

+A very faint asteroid may appear fuzzy, due to low signal to noise.
+FWHM of the candidate should be compared to FWHM of similar brightness stars.
+Comets will most likely have low motion across the sky.